Last Updated on January 30, 2023 by TWP Help

 Cleaning the wood properly is essential to get lasting results.
 Use the Gemini Restore Kit for this.
 This does an excellent job of removing dirt, grime, and unwanted soils.
 They come in a powdered form that mixes with water.

-TWP Tip: If the deck stain is 1-year-old, use a lesser concentration of cleaner for the prep.
+TWP Stain Tip: If the deck stain is 1-year-old, use a lesser concentration of cleaner for the prep.
 Try 2-3 oz per gallon of water.
 If the current stain is 18+ months, you may need a deeper cleaning concentration of 6-8 oz. per gallon of water.

 Apply the wood cleaner using a pump sprayer or brush.
 Scrub or pressure wash the surface clean then rinse well.
 After the wood is cleaned and rinsed, it is necessary to apply a wood brightener.
 This will reverse the darkening effect of the caustic cleaner and restore pH levels in the wood.
 This will brighten the wood and help to ensure proper stain penetration.
 Do not skip this important second step in the wood cleaning process.

 Allow the wood to dry for at least 48 hours prior to staining.
 Protect things you do not want the stain on, like windows, shrubbery, concrete, or siding using plastic or tarps.
-Always wear protective gear like gloves, mask, and safety glasses.
+Always wear protective gear like gloves, masks, and safety glasses.

 Apply any of the TWP Wood and Deck Preservatives using a brush, stain pad, roller, or garden pump sprayer.
 It is best to start up top on high surfaces like wood siding or gazebos and to work your way down.
 On decks, stain the railings first before staining the deck floor.